Customer proprietary network information

-Customer proprietary network information (CPNI) is the data collected by telecommunications companies about a consumer's telephone calls.
-It includes the time, date, duration and destination number of each call, the type of network a consumer subscribes to, and any other information that appears on the consumer's telephone bill.
+Customer proprietary network information (CPNI) is the data collected by telecommunications companies about a consumer's telephone service.
+It includes the time, date, duration and destination number of each call, the type of network a consumer subscribes to, and certain other information that appears on the consumer's telephone bill.
+CPNI may also include account/subscriber information such as the number of lines.

+CPNI is protected and regulated by the Federal Communications Commission.
+Privacy rules primarily apply to individually identifiable CPNI, meaning CPNI data that is linked or linkable to a particular person through other data such as a wireless account number, wireless phone number or email address.
+However, data such as name, address and phone number are not themselves CPNI.
+CPNI does not include financial information or sensitive personal information such as Social Security Numbers or credit card information.

-Telemarketers or customer service agents working on behalf of telephone companies must go through an additional customer authentication layer (typically a PIN, or last four of the stored payment method) and ask for the customer's consent prior to accessing the billing information or before using or sharing that information for any purpose, including but not limited to, offering an up-sell or any change of services.
-Usually, this is done at the beginning of a call from the telemarketer to the telephone subscriber.
+Telemarketers or customer service agents working on behalf of telephone companies must go through an additional customer authentication layer (typically a PIN, or last four digits of the stored payment method) and ask for the customer's consent prior to accessing the billing information or before using or sharing that information.

 Description

-The U.S. Telecommunications Act of 1996 granted the Federal Communications Commission (FCC) authority to regulate how customer proprietary network information (CPNI) can be used and to enforce related consumer information privacy provisions.
+The U.S. Telecommunications Act of 1996 granted the Federal Communications Commission (FCC) authority to regulate how CPNI can be used, and to enforce related consumer information privacy provisions.
 The rules in the 2007 FCC CPNI Order further restrict CPNI use and created new notification and reporting requirements.

 The rules in the 2007 CPNI Order include: